wtechgo/vidhop-windows/readme.md

 WARNING: this repo is work in progress.

+This project is trying to configure an MSYS2 environment that supports VidHop.

+Configuring `sshd` isn't working out too well, help and advice is welcome.

 ## Description

 Download videos, channels, playlists, music and thumbnails from any video platform on Windows.